-As a public operation, the purpose of Athens-Limestone County Public Library (ALCPL) is to provide free, unfettered, and equal access to information to all library patrons, as well as to all the citizens of the City of Athens and Limestone County, and to all visitors to the Library.
+As a public operation, the purpose of Athens-Limestone County Public Library (ALCPL) is to provide free and equal access to all Library patrons.
 To achieve its purpose, ALCPL provides regular and special services for children, youth, and adults from its location at 603 South Jefferson Street in Athens, Alabama.